s-ghol/Linear-Algebra-python/README.md

 ### Cross Product

-In two dimensional space, the cross product of u an v is defined to be the det(uv), essentially we can think of this as a 3D cross product but with the z components set to zero.
+In two dimensional space, the cross product of u and v is defined to be the det(uv), essentially we can think of this as a 3D cross product but with the z components set to zero.
 The result should yield a vector perpendicular to the plane with zero values for the x and y components.

 <img  src="https://latex.codecogs.com/svg.image?\begin{aligned}\mathbf{u}&space;\times&space;\mathbf{v}&space;=\operatorname{det}(\mathbf{u}&space;\mathbf{v})&=u_{x}&space;v_{y}-u_{y}&space;v_{x}\end{aligned}"  title="https://latex.codecogs.com/svg.image?\begin{aligned}\mathbf{u}  \times \mathbf{v} =\operatorname{det}(\mathbf{u} \mathbf{v})&=u_{x}  v_{y}-u_{y} v_{x}\end{aligned}" />